lvalnegri/Rtemplate/README.md

 - Modify (or delete if not needed) the template file `data.R` in `/R` needed to export datasets.
 Be sure the datasets mentioned here have actually been *conveniently* saved in the `data` folder

-- Write down your functions, storing them one for file, named in the same way as the function, if they are relatively few, or organized by concepts; it's completely up to you the way the functions are saved, as soon as they work as intended.
+- Write down your functions, storing them one for file, named in the same way as the function, if they are relatively few, or organized by *concept* files; it's completely up to you the way the functions are saved, as soon as they work as intended.

-- Remember to add the dependencies used in the *roxygen* header with `@import` and `@importFrom`, or using the form `pkg::fun` in the function body.
+- Remember to add the dependencies used in the *roxygen* header with `@import` and `@importFrom`, or using the form `pkg::fun` in the function body for any external function call.
 All of the external packages mentioned must be also included in the `import` field in the `DESCRIPTION` file.

 - Try not to postpone writing down the documentation, at least for the *exported* functions (the ones with a `@export` roxygen tag).
 Add ASAP at least a general description, meaning of parameters with `@param` and `@inheritParams`, the class and structure of the returned object(s), if any, with `@return`.
 Later you should also add one or more examples with `@examples`.